 What’s not to love?
 Yes, web hosting is not free, but at anywhere from $7 to $30 per month, it’s a small investment to make in the independence of your brand.
 Most of the extra functionality (called plugins) available for WordPress is free, at least for basic features.
 Compared to the outlay for a brick-and-mortar office or shop, these costs are minimal.

-You also have lots of choice about investing time versus money on your site development and maintenance.
+You also have lots of choice around investing time versus money on your site development and maintenance.
 You can dig in and do it yourself without being a computer programmer, including checking for updates and adding or subtracting content.
-Or, you can invest $2,000 to $10,000 in the talent and time of a designer to build a simpler or more complex site for you.
+Or, you can invest anywhere from $1,000 to $10,000 in the talent and time of a designer to build a simpler or more complex site for you.
 You can also pay that designer to do the upkeep on the site for a monthly fee.
 It’s a world of choice, really.

 Personally, I like having control over my brand and the way it is displayed.
 How about you?
-Do let me know when you’d like to talk about investing in your website. 🙂
+Do let me know when you’d like to talk about investing in your business by building a website. 🙂